Thirteen Michigan Central Railroad locomotive engineers meet at the

 Clarence Schaffner retires after serving as Association

-Clarence Schaffner retires after serving as Association president for more than 35 years.
-Our longest-serving president, he was first appointed on October 10, 1945.
+Clarence E. Shaffner retires after serving as Association president for more than 35 years.
+The longest-serving president, he was first elected trustee in September of 1931, vice president in October of 1934, and president on October 10, 1945.

 December 28, 1980